nitindoodhiya/Automation-Testing/README.md

 		1. Packages:
 			i.
 Features:
 				Contains features of software to be tested
-				Each feature will have actions to conduct
-				Feature is written in gherkin language
+				Each feature will have actions/steps to conduct Feature is written in gherkin language
 			ii.
 Base:
 				BaseUtil.java:
-					- Basic functions to control an Android devices
+					- Basic functions to control an Android devices example, Scrolling, tapping, finding objects, etc.
 					- Data members for connecting to Appium server Constants.java:
-					- Static Data members
+					- Static Final Strings to keep strings/names/locations separate YMLReader.java:
+					- To return xpath of required elements after reading YML files iii.
+Steps:
+				Hook.java:
+					- Initaializes/Injects the properties of BaseUtil objects LoginSteps.java:
+					- Step defination of the actions/steps declared in feature file
+					- Implements the the actions using the BaseUtil functions iv.
+TestRunner:
+				LoginRunner:
+					- @CucumberOptions(features = "src/test/java/Features", glue = "Steps")
+					- Glue the StepDefination java file with the feature file